 - There are also many local drop-off spots listed at the bottom of this page.

-- There are many community groups who work with fixed/limited income clientele who repeatedly mention the value of a wedding gown to a bride on a fixed or limited income.
+- We only accept dresses from 2013 or later.
+There are many community groups who work with fixed/limited income clientele who repeatedly mention the value of a wedding gown to a bride who might not otherwise be able to afford one.
 In Toronto, try DoubleTake on Gerrard St.

 - Do you issue tax receipts?